SumoLogic/sumologic-documentation/docs/get-started/sumo-logic-ui-new.md

 ## Prerequisites

-As this is a Closed Beta, you'll need obtain access by contacting your Sumo Logic sales representative.
+As this is a Closed Beta, you'll need to obtain access by contacting your Sumo Logic sales representative.

 ## Getting to the New UI